-Align Risk Levels to Everyday Controls
+STEP 4 - Align Risk Levels to Everyday Controls

 At a very high level, the risk scores equate to how much the organization sees the position, department, or individual in terms of potential exposure.
 Because a successful insider attack will result in harm to the organization, the appropriate response is to watch for signs or elevating insider risk (metastasizing into threat), using an appropriate level of scrutiny aligned to their risk level.
 In general, those with a lower level of risk only need to be monitored with a level of scrutiny that looks for leading indicators of elevating risk.
 Those posing a higher level of risk need to be monitored far more carefully –with an ability to rapidly review their actions in detail if necessary.

 You should group your assigned risk scores into two or more categories that correspond to implementations of the following technical controls (more detail on how to best take advantage of each of the technologies below is provided in the Guide’s Epilogue):